FuelLabs/sway-standards/docs/src/src-16-typed-structured-data.md

 }
 ```

-Note on `verifying_contract` field; When implementing EIP712 compatibility within SRC16, the `verifying_contract` address in the EIP712Domain must be constructed by taking only the rightmost 20 bytes from either a Fuel ContractId.
+Note on `verifying_contract` field; When implementing EIP712 compatibility within SRC16, the `verifying_contract` address in the `EIP712Domain` must be constructed by taking only the rightmost 20 bytes from either a Fuel `ContractId`.
 This ensures proper compatibility with Ethereum's 20-byte addressing scheme in the domain separator.

 ```sway
 // Example ContractId conversion: